Upper School Faculty

 Phil Huss

 Phil Huss joined Sun Valley Community School in 2000 and currently teaches a variety of literature and writing classes in the Upper School, including: Interpretations in Law and Literature, American Environmental Literature, Moral Philosophy and Literature, Writing Across the Curriculum, and Hemingway.
-He also teaches Fly Fishing as an elective course in the Outdoor Leadership Academy curriculum and coaches varsity tennis.
+He also teaches Fly Fishing as an elective course in the Outdoor Leadership Academy curriculum and coached varsity tennis for many years.

 Phil holds a BA in English from Amherst College and a MA in English from Boston College.